 It’s also easy to see where the trout farm is… just keep your eyes open for a set of stepped pools and canals along the right side of the road.
 Immediately across from the trout farm, on the left, there was also a small area to have a picnic, almost unheard of in Ecuador!

 After an hour or two of driving (depending on the condition of the roads and how many photos you chose to stop and take), you will find yourself in the town of Tandayapa.
 You have a choice here.
 You can turn left towards San Tadeo (and eventually, Mindo).
 Or you can go straight towards Nanegalito and the main highway.
 Both paths offer interesting places to see.

 Towards San Tadeo

 The route towards San Tadeo will open up into mixed-use farms and private reserves.
 Unfortunately, many people have cut down native forests to farm cattle.
 But it’s not all farmland.
-Bellavista operates their Research Station in this area, though the lodge itself is found on the road towards Nanegalito.
+Bellavista operates its Research Station in this area, though the lodge itself is found on the road towards Nanegalito.